RTEMS/rtems-docs/user/rsb/cross-canadian-cross.rst

   2. The ``--host`` command is the RTEMS architecture and version.

   3. The BSP is built and installed in the prefix.
-The arhcitecture must match the ``--host`` architecture.
+The architecture must match the ``--host`` architecture.

 .. note: Installing Into Different Directories